 View a map of campus (PDF) to see where everything is located.

 Double: Large bedrooms shared by two roommates.
 Some units have their own bath, others share a bath with residents of the same gender in adjoining rooms.
-View a panorama of a sample double.

 Single: Private rooms that share a common single-occupancy bathroom and shower with three to five other students of the same gender.
-View a panorama of a sample single.

 Bedrooms are spacious with large windows and views of trees from every room.
 All residence hall bathrooms are private single-occupancy bathrooms.